0bMERLIN/PocketML/README.md

 Use PocketML to kill boredom while waiting for the bus or during a boring lecture!
 The language is similar to Standard-ML and has python-interop, as well as support for numpy and kivy GUI.
 I recommend using the AnySoftKeyboard app, to make navigating code and inserting tabs easier.
-To see the app in action scroll down to the demos / gallery.
+<br><br>To see the app in action scroll down to the demos / gallery.

 ## Specifications